Scalp Psoriasis Treatment

 Scalp psoriasis isn’t contagious to others at all, but it can spread on your own skin.
 Besides the itching, the most frustrating thing about scalp psoriasis is that it doesn’t look good.
 You may find yourself wearing a scarf, even on a hot day.
 You may start wearing your hair at a certain length or in a style that covers the damaged skin.
 There is no known cure to eliminate psoriasis entirely, so it’s categorized as a chronic condition.
 If your skin clears up completely, it’s said to be in remission because the symptoms are likely to return.

 The Good News

-The good news is that treatment can reduce or eliminate the itchiness and other symptoms, while improving the look of your affected skin.
-The treatment options vary for scalp psoriasis, depending on the exact location, severity or symptoms Your reaction to various medication or procedures also play a role in the treatments that you and your skin doctor decide to try.
+The good news is that treatment can reduce or eliminate itchiness and other symptoms while improving the look of your affected skin.
+The treatment options vary for scalp psoriasis, depending on the exact location, severity, or symptoms.
+Your reaction to various medications or procedures also plays a role in the treatments that you and your skin doctor decide to try.

 It’s important to track the progress of each treatment, whether it makes your symptoms better or worse.
 Follow-up care with your NYC dermatologist can help you find the unique treatment program that brings you the highest amount of relief.

 How Your NYC Dermatologist Can Help

 Your New York City dermatologist has several oral prescription options for scalp psoriasis, which work throughout your body.
 In other words, the treatment is systemic.
 These include:

 - Acitretin: This is an FDA-approved synthetic vitamin A medication that’s used to treat severe psoriasis.
 Your dermatologist in Manhattan may start you out on a low dose and increase the dosage as needed.
 It comes in a capsule form that you take once a day with meals.
 Acitretin usually doesn’t work right away; in fact, it may take up to three months before you start seeing any improvements.